BioDynaMo/biodynamo/doc/user_guide/event.md

 ## Stages
 An event has two stages:

-  1. Create new simulation object(s)
+  1. Create new agent(s)
-  2. Modify the simulation object which triggered the event (optional).
+  2. Modify the agent which triggered the event (optional).

 ## Cell Division Example